AishaEvering/BioTools/docs/DomainModel.md

 Syntax: -q
 Value: 20
 Description: returns only reads with min mapping quality
+ExplanationPhrase: Only include reads with a mapping quality of at least 20.
 ```
 ---

 ### Samtools View Command

-A command represents the generated `samtools view` command.
+A SAMtools View Command represents the current configuration used to generate a samtools view command.

 A command may contain: